zeeshanmcp12/golang/notes.md

 - How to append any element in existing slice:
   - In slices, we have append function which requires some arguments. for example:
     - sliceList = append(sliceList, "Peach","Orange")
+  - Define slice using make()
+  - Syntax:
+    - highScores := make([]int, 4)
 - Slicing in slice (array)
   - colon (:) between two elements slice up the slice.
 In simple words, if you want to make a separate part of slice then use colon (:)
   - Range is always non-inclusive in golang which means it does not include in result.
   - Syntax:
     - sliceList = append(sliceList[1:])
       - In result, it will start from the first elemnent which is Apple.
-But Apple is at the zeroed index of array.
+But Apple is at the zeroed index of slice.
     - sliceList = append(sliceList[1:3])
       - Array elements -> [Apple Mango Banana Peach Orange]
       - It will start from Mango because 0 is not counted here...